jcollingwood/jc-kotlin-template/readme.md

 Optional environment variables:

+- `JC_TEMPLATE_DOMAIN`
+    - domain to run on, defaults to `localhost`
+    - note: ensure this domain value is reflected on OAUTH configured redirect urls
 - `PORT`
     - port to run on, defaults to 3333
     - note: ensure this port value is reflected on OAUTH configured redirect urls